MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/int-data-mapping.md

 [Learn more about schema details to build a metadata mapping template](int-search-metadata-schema.md).

-1. Copy and paste your article properties and schema JSON in the field provided to you
+1. In the Customer Service admin center site map, **Knowledge article schema** > **JSON Schema** section, copy and paste your article properties and schema JSON in the field provided to you.
 1. Select **Validate JSON**.

     If validation succeeds, you see a confirmation message.
 If validation fails, you see an error message that identifies the parameter that has an incorrect value.

 1. Select **Next** to go the next section.
 If you want to stop and come back to this point later, select **Save as draft**.

 ## Next steps